-We’re less than a few weeks away from Thanksgiving and all those Holiday Celebrations that signal the slowdown of business and preparation for the next year.
+We’re very close to Thanksgiving and all those Holiday traditions that signal the slowdown of business and preparation for the next year.

 I know you’re thinking Cranberry Sauce and Mashed Potatoes but hold up – there’s still some really important work to do!

 This time of year, I’m usually writing about year-end strategies to keep pushing forward with business so we don’t slide into that “Turkey Day” coma but this is different.

 I have a brilliant strategy for you to help build network and relationships with your prospects and existing customers.
 I can’t take credit for this one.
 It comes from a recent interview on The SellOut Show with sales and marketing guru Matt Benati, founder of Lead Gnome, who shared his fantastic work on how to harness the power of autoresponse messages.

 Yes.
 Those “Out of Office” replies and other automatic email replies are a GOLD MINE for you to advance your intelligence, insight, and relationships within your customers’ organizations.

 Step back and think about what you can gain from these email messages: